Hustle (dance)

-The hustle is a catch-all name for some disco dances which were extremely popular in the 1970s.
-Today it mostly refers to the unique partner dance done in nightclubs to disco music.[1]
-It has some features in common with mambo, salsa and swing dance.
-Its basic steps are somewhat similar to the discofox, which emerged at about the same time and is more familiar in various European countries.
-In the 1970s there was also a line dance called the hustle.
+The Hustle is a catch-all name for some disco dances which were extremely popular in the 1970s.
+Late 1970s, Bump, Hustle, Watergate and Spank were popular.
+It mostly refers to the unique partner dance done in nightclubs to disco music.
+Hustle has steps in common with Mambo and Salsa and basic steps are somewhat similar to Euro dance style Discofox, which emerged at about the same time and is more familiar in various European countries.
 Modern partner hustle is sometimes referred to as New York hustle, however, its original name is the Latin hustle.
-People still do this dance around the world today.

-A great source for research on the origins of the Hustle is a book written by Willie Estrada, one of the original pioneers of the Latin Hustle by the name, "The Dancing Gangsters of the South Bronx,(Rise of the Latin Hustle)".
+A source for research on the origins of the Hustle is a book written by Willie Estrada, one of the original pioneers of the Latin Hustle, The Dancing Gangsters of the South Bronx (Rise of the Latin Hustle).

 History

 Latin Strut

-Joe Bataan recorded a song called (Latin Strut) after visiting a Bronx Club called the 310 1/2 in 1973 and seeing the first version of a 6-step dance called "The Hustle" this new Latin rhythmic sound helped young Latino Teenagers develop a faster more robust version of the original slower paced six-step dance which was also a bit robotic.
+Joe Bataan recorded a song called "Latin Strut" after visiting a Bronx Club called the "310 1/2" in 1973 and seeing the first version of a 6-step dance called "The Hustle."
+This new Latin rhythmic sound helped young Latino Teenagers develop a faster more robust version of the original slower paced six-step dance which was also a bit robotic.
 However, with the introduction of songs with faster rhythmic tempos young hustle dancers started doing the dance with fancier gyrations which is when it became known as the Latin Hustle.
 Other variations of the Hustle would soon be developed by the Black and White communities who also helped spread the Hustle throughout New York City, and eventually the world.